Crypto · Finance

 Q3: What should I do when funding fees are high?

-When funding fees are high, it's advisable to reduce your long position or consider going short.
+When funding fees are high, it may be worth reducing your long position or considering a short position.

 Q4: What information do I need to calculate funding fees?